U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Through the ROD, the BLM is replacing certain elements of its existing solar energy policies with a comprehensive Solar Energy Program that would allow the permitting of future solar energy projects to proceed in a more efficient, standardized, and environmentally responsible manner.

 In Colorado, 13 land use plans were amended to either allow or exclude utility-scale solar development 20 megawatts or higher.
 Four Solar Energy Zones (SEZs) totaling 16,308 acres were identified that are well suited for utility scale production of solar energy.
 95,128 acres were identified as potentially available for development outside of the SEZs and are called variance areas.
 BLM Colorado now has required programmatic and SEZ-specific design features for solar energy development on public lands to ensure the most environmentally responsible development and delivery of solar energy.
 Additionally, a regional mitigation plan and strategy for monitoring and adaptive management will be completed for the San Luis Valley’s four SEZs.
+The plans are a unique approach to mitigating the unavoidable adverse impacts associated with developing and operating utility-scale solar power generation facilities on public lands within SEZs.
+The approach calls for a more strategic, systematic, and collaborative approach for identifying, implementing, and monitoring the outcomes of off-site mitigation actions.

 Wind power is used for practical purposes such as generating electricity, charging batteries, or pumping water.
 Wind turbines capture the kinetic energy in the wind and convert it into electrical energy.
 Utility-scale turbines are mounted on tall towers, usually 200 feet or more above the earth's surface where the wind is stronger and less erratic.
 In utility-scale power applications, multiple turbines are connected to the utility grid to provide electricity when the wind blows.